benedikt-weyer/streamline-scheduler/README.md

 # Streamline Scheduler

-Streamline Scheduler is an open source self-hostable calendar-todolist combo, which provides fast and efficient streamlined scheduling of tasks and events.
+Streamline Scheduler is an open source self-hostable calendar-todolist combo with end-to-end encryption, which provides fast and efficient streamlined scheduling of tasks and events.
 It can be used as a standalone todolist app and/or calendar app.
-The frontend is built with Next.js, shadcn/ui components, and Tailwind CSS.
-The backend uses Supabase for authentication and data storage.
+The frontend is built with SvelteKit, Tailwind CSS, and features client-side encryption.
+The backend uses a custom Rust API with Axum framework and PostgreSQL.
 Privacy-focused and easy self-hosting first.

 ## Features

 - 📅 **Calendar Management** - Create, edit, and manage events with support for recurring patterns
 - ✅ **Todo List** - Efficient task management with priorities and due dates
 - 🔄 **Recurring Events & Tasks** - Set up repeating events and tasks with flexible patterns
-- 🔒 **Privacy-Focused** - Your data stays on your server
+- 🔒 **End-to-End Encryption** - All data is encrypted client-side before transmission
 - 🏠 **Easy Self-Hosting** - Simple deployment options for personal or team use
-- 🎨 **Modern UI** - Beautiful, responsive interface built with shadcn/ui
+- 🎨 **Modern UI** - Beautiful, responsive interface built with SvelteKit and Tailwind CSS
+- ⚡ **Real-time Sync** - WebSocket-based real-time updates across all devices
 - 🌙 **Dark Mode** - Full dark/light theme support
+- 🗂️ **Project Organization** - Hierarchical project structure with drag-and-drop reordering

-## Tech Stack
+## Architecture

+### New Architecture (Current)
+- **Frontend**: SvelteKit with Tailwind CSS 4, crypto-js for E2E encryption
+- **Backend**: Rust with Axum framework, SeaORM, PostgreSQL
+- **Real-time**: WebSocket implementation for instant synchronization
+- **Security**: Client-side encryption with PBKDF2 key derivation
+- **Package Manager**: pnpm

+### Legacy Architecture (Deprecated)
 - **Frontend**: Next.js 14+, React, TypeScript, Tailwind CSS, shadcn/ui
 - **Backend**: Supabase (PostgreSQL, Auth, Real-time subscriptions)

-- **Package Manager**: pnpm
+## Tech Stack

+- **Frontend**: SvelteKit 5, TypeScript, Tailwind CSS 4, crypto-js, dnd-kit-svelte
+- **Backend**: Rust, Axum, SeaORM, PostgreSQL, JWT authentication
-- **Development**: Nix shell environment, Supabase CLI
+- **Development**: Nix shell environment, Docker, pnpm
+- **Security**: End-to-end encryption, client-side key derivation

 ## Self-Hosting

-Streamline Scheduler can be easily self-hosted on your own server or cloud provider.
-Here are several deployment options:
+Streamline Scheduler can be easily self-hosted on your own server or cloud provider using the new Rust backend architecture.

-### Option 1: Docker Compose Deployment (Recommended)
+### Quick Start with Docker Compose (Recommended)

 1. **Clone the repository**:
    ```bash